 Companies expanding into new markets may face cultural barriers that can be difficult to overcome.
 These can include differences in language, customs, and values.
 If not properly addressed, these barriers can lead to misunderstandings and frustration on both sides.

-There are many factors to consider when doing global or international marketing.
+There are many factors to consider when doing international marketing.
 Companies must research different countries to identify potential markets and understand the cultural, political, and economic environment of each country.
 They also need to be aware of any trade barriers that may exist, such as tariffs or quotas.
 Once a company has decided to enter a particular market, it needs to develop a marketing mix that is appropriate for that market.

 Which of the following statements about international marketing research is true?

 - International marketing research generally follows the same process as domestic marketing research.